opnfv/bottlenecks/docs/testing/user/userguide/posca_guide.rst

  b) Parameters choosing and Algorithms.

 Test stories of POSCA testsuite:
- a) Factor test (Stress test): base test cases that Feature test and Optimization will be dependant on.
+ a) Factor test (Stress test): base test cases that Feature test and Optimization will be dependant on or stress test to validate system.
  b) Feature test: test cases for features/scenarios.
  c) Optimization test: test to tune the system parameter.